 (TLS was groundbreaking in showcasing the possibilities of then-crude CGI in cinema.
 It can thus be considered the necessary ancestor of the big-time sci-fi and super-hero CGI movies of the early XXI st century.
 Another CGI-heavy movie of that era was TRON — Ed.).

-Atari planned to develop a game based on the arcade game shown but that never happened.
+Atari planned to develop a game based on the arcade game shown in the movie but that never happened .
 However, in 1990 Nintendo did release their own version on the NES.